kubernetes-sigs/cluster-api-provider-aws/docs/accessing-instances.md

 ## Overview

 After running `clusterctl` the new cluster will be deployed.
-This document explains how to access its nodes throught SSH.
+This document explains how to access its nodes through SSH.

 ## Prerequisites

 * `clusterctl` was successfully executed and cluster is up and running in AWS environment
-* the `cluster-api-provider-aws.sigs.k8s.io` has been created and saved as `$HOME/.ssh/cluster-api-provider-aws`
+* the `cluster-api-provider-aws.sigs.k8s.io` has been created in AWS and saved as `$HOME/.ssh/cluster-api-provider-aws`

 ## AWS architecture

 After cluster creation none of the cluster instances is exposed to the internet, hence cannot be accessed.
-To make it accessible, bastion node is created.
+To make it accessible, `clusterctl` also creates a bastion node

 ### bastion node

-bastion node is created in public subnet and is available from the world and runs official Ubuntu 18.04 Linux image.
+bastion node is created in public subnet and provides SSH access from the world.
+It runs official Ubuntu 18.04 Linux image.

 ### cluster nodes